SSWConsulting/SSW.Rules.Content/rules/avoid-repeated-emojis/rule.md

 - Can be challenging to maintain
 :::
 ::: good
-Good example – using the DRY principle
+Good example – Using the DRY principle
 :::